04/04/2025 - 1:00pm

 Kenneth Quinnell

-Fighting for a Fair and Just Contract: What Working People Are Doing This Week
+We Build Futures: What Working People Are Doing This Week

 Welcome to our regular feature, a look at what the various AFL-CIO unions and other working family organizations are doing across the country and beyond.
 The labor movement is big and active—here's a look at the broad range of activities we're engaged in this week.